Noise regulation: Noise disturbance

 This can also be defined as noise nuisance.

 Place of public entertainment

-Any location, exterior, or interior, to a building that regularly permits public entrance for entertainment purposes.
-For this purpose, “public” means citizens of all types, including but not limited to, children, and private or public employees.
+Any location, exterior or interior, of a building that regularly permits public entrance for entertainment purposes.
+For this purpose, "public" means citizens of all types, including but not limited to children and private or public employees.

 Plainly audible sound

 Any sound for which the information content is unambiguously communicated to the listener, such as, but not limited to, understandable speech, comprehension of whether a voice is raised or normal, repetitive bass sounds, or comprehension of musical rhythms, without the aid of any listening device.

 Powered model vehicle

-Any self-propelled airborne, water-borne, or land-borne, plane, vessel, or vehicle, which is not designed to carry persons, including, but not limited to, any model airplane, boat, car, or rocket.
+Any self-propelled airborne, water-borne, or land-borne plane, vessel, or vehicle, which is not designed to carry persons, including, but not limited to, any model airplane, boat, car, or rocket.

 Real property boundary

 An imaginary line along the ground surface, and its vertical extension, which separates the real property owned by one person from that owned by another person, but not including intra-building real property divisions.